thierrydecker/learning_c/docs/PRINTFANATOMY.md

 (If you happen to be using wprintf, on the other hand, you can simply use %s and it will natively treat all strings as wide character strings.)

+##Precision

+The "precision" modifier is written ".number", and has slightly different meanings for the different conversion specifiers (like d or g).

+For floating point numbers (e.g. %f), it controls the number of digits printed after the decimal point:

+    printf( "%.3f", 1.2 );

+will print:

+    1.200

+If the number provided has more precision than is given, it will round.
+For example:

+    printf( "%.3f", 1.2348 );

+will display as:

+    1.235

+Interestingly, for g and G, it will control the number of significant figures displayed.
+This will impact not just the value after the decimal place but the whole number.

+    printf( "%.3f\n%.3g\n%.3f\n%.3g\n", 100.2, 100.2, 3.1415926, 3.1415926 );

+    100.200 // %.3f, putting 3 decimal places always
+    100     // %.3g, putting 3 significant figures
+    3.142   // %.3f, putting 3 decimal places again
+    3.14    // %.3g, putting 3 significant figures

+For integers, on the other hand, the precision it controls the minimum number of digits printed:

+    printf( "%.3d", 10 );

+Will print the number 10 with three digits:

+    010

+There's one special case for integers--if you specify '.0', then the number zero will have no output:

+    printf( "%.0d", 0 );

+has no output!

+Finally, for strings, the precision controls the maximum length of the string displayed:

+    printf( "%.5s\n", "abcdefg" );

+displays only

+    "abcde"

+This is useful if you need to make sure that your output does not go beyond a fixed number of characters.